-PUA National Recovery Training Program
+PUA National Recovery Training Program (Phase 1)

 The National Recovery Training Program has reviewed ways to build the formal capability of support workers involved in recovery activities following natural disasters.
 Complex, concurrent and compounding disaster events like those over the 2019-20 summer have highlighted the need for resource-sharing across agencies involved in recovery operations.
 The project identified common skills requirements for key disaster recovery roles and the need to develop Training Package products to support disaster recovery capability training.